enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 }
 ```

-These workloads can be fit to solve the problems described in the first section as such:
+We can think of these workloads as solving the problems described in the first section as such:
-1. Let other components execute when one is waiting on IO. (blockingMethod, asyncMethod)
+1. Let other components execute when one is waiting on IO. (blocking, asynchronous)
-2. Make small programs communicate to build larger ones. (blockingMethod, asyncMethod)
+2. Make small programs communicate to build larger ones. (blocking, asynchronous)
 3. Use all the CPU's in our machines. (cpu bound)
-4. Enable human-computer interaction (GUIs, terminal). (asyncMethod)
+4. Enable human-computer interaction (GUIs, terminal). (asynchronous)

 #### CPU bound